newsworthy39/x509-inetd-superserver/README.md

 You may alter, the callback, to revert to default functionality, to traverse the SSL-CA-chain, by using the default-behavior and requiring a common CA-authority.

 # Arguments:
- -b(ind to interface, default= "0.0.0.0"),
+ -h(ost, default= "0.0.0.0"),
- -l(isten to port, default="5001"),
+ -p(ort, default="5001"),
- -c(ertificate X509 pki-bundle, default="mycrt.pem")
+ -d(irectory to look for scripts, to execute when called, default="/etc/ether.d") -c(ertificate X509 pki-bundle, default="mycrt.pem")
- -d(irectory to look for scripts, to execute when called, default="/etc/ether.d")
+ -n(o CA validation, default off)

  This software, comes with a client-side X509-implementation, using the above arguments, with a hostname.